American Institute of Aeronautics and Astronautics

 American Society of Mechanical Engineers (ASME)

-ASME members have attended leadership seminars and professional development conferences, competed in contests and received prestigious award.
+ASME members have attended leadership seminars and professional development conferences, competed in contests and received prestigious awards.
 The Paducah chapter hosted the 2002 Regional Student Leadership seminar for ASME Region VI.

 Faculty Advisor: Dr. John Baker